shsingh1333/Starbuck_global_academy/README.md

 # Starbuck_global_academy
-In zip file there is separate page of html and css, you need to extrat all, then they will get connected.
+In zip file there is separate page of html and css, you need to extrat all, then they will get connected.<br/>
 <img src="./assets/HOME PAGE.png" />